Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ## Alternate Considerations

-* Use `Spinners` where the exact duration of a task is unknown (indeterminate progress), or If the process takes less than 5 seconds to load.
+* Use `Spinners` if the process takes less than 5 seconds to load.